-Children around the world are facing unprecedented crisis as the global pandemic exacerbates inequality, discrimination, and the effects of disasters and war.
-Support from Right To Play is helping them to overcome these challenges and push through to a brighter future.
+Support from Right To Play is helping children overcome challenges and push through to a brighter future.
 Let's meet some of them.